ozzi-/JWT4B/README.md

 # JWT4B
 JSON Web Tokens (JWT) support for the Burp Interception Proxy.
 JWT4B will let you manipulate a JWT on the fly, automate common attacks against JWT and decode it for you in the proxy history.
-JWT4B automagically detects JWTs in the form of 'Authorization Bearer' headers as well as customizable post body parameters.
+JWT4B automagically detects JWTs in the form of 'Authorization Bearer' headers as well as customizable post body parameters and body content.

 ![Logo](https://i.imgur.com/SnrC5To.png)